-HDV video 30 minutes and sculptural installation made for Solo show at Matt’s Gallery 2010
+Video, live performance and sculptural installation commissioned for Solo show at Matt’s Gallery 2010.
+Matt’s Gallery page

 John Wagland as the Purple Preacher + Alan and Pat Thomas